Extended-Thunder/send-later/index.md

 running or your computer was asleep at the messages scheduled time, then the message will be sent immediately when Thunderbird wakes up even if the current time falls outside the time or weekday restrictions.
 If you would like these restrictions to be enforced at delivery time as well, [there's a preference for that](#prefs).

 ### Mail Merge add-on

-The [Mail Merge add-on](https://addons.thunderbird.net/thunderbird/addon/mail-merge/) supports Send Later starting with its version 3.4.0.
+The [Mail Merge add-on](https://addons.thunderbird.net/thunderbird/addon/mail-merge/) supports Send Later.
 The following documentation for using Send Later with Mail Merge is courtesy of Mail Merge's author, Alexander Bergmann.
-Thanks very much to Alexander for adding this feature, which has been requested by many users, to his add-on!
+Thanks very much to Alexander for adding this feature to his add-on!

 Mail Merge has a "Date" field in the Mail Merge Dialog as part of the "Mail" section, which is visible if the user selects "Save As Draft" as "Deliver Mode" and Send Later is installed and activated.
 If you put a valid date in the "Date" field, then Mail Merge will tell Send